wireapp/wire-server-deploy/offline/postgresql-cluster.md

 - **Multiple primaries**: If multiple primaries are detected by the postgres-endpoint-manager, it will skip the endpoint update unless it gets resolved in the postgres cluster and will keep the last know good state.
 Check the cronjob pods log for details.

 **Best Practice**: Schedule maintenance during low-traffic periods and monitor cluster health throughout the process.

+**⚠️ Critical Note**: The split-brain detection timer (`detect-rogue-primary.timer`) runs independently of `repmgrd` and will continue to mask PostgreSQL services if it detects split-brain scenarios.
+Always disable it during major OS updates to prevent conflicts with manual cluster management.

 ## Wire Server Database Setup